agrawalanshika/PersonaFeed/README.md

-# ✨ Personalized Content Dashboard
+# ✨ PersonaFeed - A Personalized Content Dashboard

 A unified, personalized content feed that blends **news, movie recommendations, and social posts** into a single dashboard — built with Next.js, TypeScript, and Redux Toolkit.
 Pick your interests once, and the feed does the rest: fetching, normalizing, deduplicating, and ranking content from three unrelated APIs into one coherent stream.